 Flexible Ketogenic Diet

-One of the main advantages of doing a ketogenic diet is the improved glucose metabolism.
-Ketogenic diet has shown to decrease HOMA-IR (marker of insulin resistance) and improve weight loss (study).
-Following this diet, we'll be able to use fats and ketone bodies for energy production, but carbohydrates will be absent.
+Following this diet, you'll be able to use fats and ketone bodies for energy production, but carbohydrates will be absent.

-In this protocol, ketosis is induced periodically, let's say every three months (12 weeks).
-After those 12 weeks, it's time to induce a short-term ketosis, of about one month (4 weeks).
+In this protocol, ketosis is induced periodically for 12 weeks.
+After those 12 weeks, it is time to induce a short-term ketosis of about one month (4 weeks).

 Practice Resistance Training